HRizwan1/2019-team-06f/reports/sprint-03/report.md

 7. Use of HTTPS:

-<p>While it was once reserved primarily for passwords and other sensitive data, the entire web is gradually leaving HTTP behind and switching to HTTPS.
+<p>The entire website has left HTTP behind and switched to HTTPS.
 The “S” in HTTPS stands for “Secure”.
 It’s the secure version of the standard “hypertext transfer protocol” your web browser uses when communicating with websites.
 It is important for our application to run on HTTPS to gain the trust of our users.
 We have generated a self-signed certificate.
 The certificate is issued by Team True at the Illinois Institute of Technology and is good for one year.</p>

 ![https](images/https.png "HTTPS 1")